tartley/vim-run-python-tests/README.txt

         CompilerSet efm=\%A\ \ File\ \"%f\"\\,\ line\ %l\\,\ %m,%C\ %m,%Z

-    When you now run the ':compiler pyunit' command (as the run_tests script does whenever you press F5, F6, or F7), Vim's quickfix window will now display all entries from tracebacks.
+    When you now run the ':compiler pyunit' command (as run_python_tests does whenever you press F5, F6, or F7), Vim's quickfix window will now display all entries from tracebacks.